devnull-cz/c-prog-lang/modules/structures.md

 ## bit fields

-- sometimes memory in is scarce (imagine having to keep millions of big structures in memory) and there are members holding integer values than occupy just a couple of bytes
+- sometimes memory in is scarce (imagine having to keep millions of big structures in memory) and there are members holding integer values that occupy just a couple of bytes
   - bit fields can be used to shrink the memory needed
 ```C